teamjacobsen/SQLIO2/README.md

 Send to all the PLCs currently connected to `PLCPORT` with `sqlio2 client -p FANPORT hexdata`.

 # Printer
-Send to printer with `sqlio2 client -p PRINTERPORT -r videojet -t 1000 hexdata` for a transmission with a 1 second timeout.
+Send to printer with `sqlio2 client -h PRINTERHOST -p PRINTERPORT -r videojet -t 1000 hexdata` for a transmission with a 1 second timeout.